alizufan/learn-generic-java/README.md

 Next up, I'll be diving into Java Collections and Lambda.

-Thank you for joining me on this Java OOP journey! 🌟
+Thank you for joining me on this Java Generic journey! 🌟